ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 planetary scales, originates from baroclinic instabilities.
 The effects of rotation and stratification were not considered in @Kraichnan1967.
-These "shortcomings" were addressed to some extent in @Charney1971, wherein the -3 spectra scaling was derived by analyzing the so-called quasi-geostrophic (QG) equations which conserves an approximate expression for potential vorticity:
+These "shortcomings" were addressed to some extent in @Charney1971, wherein the -3 spectra scaling was derived by analysing the so-called quasi-geostrophic (QG) equations which conserves an approximate expression for potential vorticity:

 $$ \Dt{} \left[ \nabla^2 \psi + \frac{f_0^2}{\tilde \rho}\left( \frac{\tilde \rho}{N^2}